jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

     caption="When facing away from the sun." >}}

 ### Subsurface scattering
-Subsurface scattering is the phenomenon where light penetrates through a surface, bounces around inside and emerges from the surface again at a different place.
-The visible effect is that of a soft glow around parts of the object that are thin or dense.
+Subsurface scattering occurs when light penetrates a surface, scatters within it, and exits at a different point, creating a soft glow effect.
 Subsurface scattering can be seen in a variety of materials, such as jade, skin and most importantly here, water.
+It's an important component of water rendering since it helps add a sense of translucency.

 {{< youtube 1K9kQi9UZM0 >}}